usc-bbdl/usc-bbdl.github.io/Applicants.md

 However, if you are able to obtain support (scholarships, etc) from a Foundation (American Heart Association, Hertz, Gates, etc.) or Government agency in the US (NSF Graduate Research Fellowship, NIH) or your country of origin (CONACYT in Mexico, DFG in Germany, EU in Europe, etc), be sure to do so.
 It demonstrates maturity and commitment to the PhD career.
 Once again, our admissions committee makes the initial decision based on student quality, and individual professors make decisions based on funding for those admitted students.

 If you are a woman or member of an underrepresented minority in science, technology, engineering or mathematics, please make sure you mention that.
 USC is an equal opportunity institution.
-See the NSF link if you want to learn more about this topic.
+See the NSF <a href="https://www.nsf.gov/news/news_summ.jsp?cntn_id=116094">link</a> if you want to learn more about this topic.

 Thank you for your interest, and best of luck!